MozillaHU/hackerlounge/WORKSHOPS.md

 * the mentor has valid means of getting into the conference on the day of their session (speaker, ticket, invite etc.)
 * the mentor has pre-arranged a timeslot with the Hackerlounge organizers, and appears on the [Schedule](#Schedule)

-Every type and kind of workshop/session is welcome, not just technical talks, we especially encourage mentors to apply for community, mental health, diversity and open-source related sessions!
+Every type and kind of workshop/session is welcome, not just technical ones, we especially encourage mentors to apply for community, mental health, diversity and open-source related sessions!

 By the end of the break, people attending the lightning talk part of the session can decide whether they go for talks, or stick around for the workshop part of the session.
 For the workshop session (which lasts until the start of the next break), mentors could have a more interactive session/brainstorming, hand out hardware or other means of tools for attendees to hack on, or simply provide a bunch of links & resources for attendees to get started hacking on the topic, and provide individual guidance & mentorship during the hacking session.